 Domain Name (URL)

 Probably the most important thing is the domain name.
 Look in the address bar of your browser and see what the URL (i.e. that ends in .com) is.
 In our case, Michelle was convinced she had found a deal on a Michael Kors website.
 The website was complete with Michael Kors logo, product search, shopping cart, and more.
 But a closer look revealed that despite the Michael Kors logo, the URL of the website was not www.MichaelKors.com, as I expected, but rather: www.NewPerfectStyle.com.
-Now it’s not unusual for merchants to offer their products on third-party sites, so we would dig a little bit deeper to gauge the authenticity of these websites.
+(UPDATE: This website has been shutdown and is now facing legal action for selling counterfeit goods but beware of others like it that still exist today.)
+Now it’s not unusual for merchants to offer their products on third-party sites, so we started to dig a little bit deeper to gauge the authenticity of these websites.

 As you can see from the screenshot, the website looks fairly legitimate at first glance: it has the Michael Kors name, a clean minimalist layout with a slick-looking slide show, a search bar that works, a main menu with login and currency selector, and even a shopping cart.
 Don’t be fooled: it’s not difficult for website scammers to spin up a fully functioning and fairly sophisticated website in only a few days.
 And of course there’s the page with all the discounts that may have you drooling and making a quick split-second decision that you would otherwise have given some more thought.